evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 44 minutes, while a more common scenario of 10-80% would take 26 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81%, resulting in an actual charge speed, including time loss on 118kW.
 Each charge session would take 34 minutes and 14 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 27,5kWh/100km, 1000km will take 9 hours and 57 minutes to drive.
 This trip will require three charge session(s) charging from 6% to 80%.
-The total time lost for charging will be 98 minutes.
+The total time lost for charging up the battery will be 98 minutes.

 ### Onboard charger